-On December 20, 2017, the Supervisory Board and the Management Board of the general partner jointly issued a Declaration of Conformity in accordance with the German Corporate Governance Code under Section 161 of the German Stock Corporation Act (AktG).
+On December 20, 2018, the Supervisory Board and the Management Board of the general partner jointly issued a Declaration of Conformity in accordance with the German Corporate Governance Code under Section 161 of the German Stock Corporation Act (AktG).

 The Management Board of the general partner and the Supervisory Board of Fresenius SE & Co.
 KGaA have a duty to act in the best interests of the Company.
-In performing their activities, they do not pursue personal interests or grant unfair benefits to others.
-Any secondary activities or dealings with the Company by members of the corporate bodies must be reported to, and approved by, the Supervisory Board.
+In performing their activities, they do not pursue personal interests or bestow unjustified benefits on others.
+Any secondary activities or dealings with the Company by members of the corporate bodies must immediately be reported to, and approved by, the Supervisory Board.

 Prof. Dr. med.
-D. Michael Albrecht is a member of the Supervisory Board of our Company and is medical director and spokesman for the management board of the University Hospital Carl Gustav Carus Dresden, as well as a member of the supervisory board of the University Hospital in Aachen.
+D. Michael Albrecht is a member of the Supervisory Board of our Company and medical director and spokesman for the management board of the University Hospital Carl Gustav Carus Dresden, as well as a member of the supervisory board of the University Hospital in Aachen.
 The Fresenius Group maintains regular business relationships with these hospitals in line with normal market conditions.
-Klaus-Peter Müller is a member of the Supervisory Board and chairman of the Audit Committee of our Company and a member of the Supervisory Board of Fresenius Management SE.
-He is also chairman of the supervisory board of Commerzbank AG.
+Mr. Klaus-Peter Müller is a member of the Supervisory Board and chairman of the Audit Committee of our Company and a member of the Supervisory Board of Fresenius Management SE.
+He was also Chairman of the Supervisory Board of Commerzbank AG until May 8, 2018.
 The Fresenius Group maintains business relations with Commerzbank under normal market conditions.
-Michael Diekmann is Deputy Chairman of the Supervisory Board and a member of the Supervisory Board of Fresenius SE.
-He is also a member of the Supervisory Board of Allianz SE.
-In 2017, the Fresenius Group paid insurance premiums to Allianz under normal market conditions.
+Mr. Michael Diekmann is Deputy Chairman of the Supervisory Board of Fresenius Management SE.
+He is also a member of the Supervisory Board of Fresenius Management SE.
+He is also a member of the Supervisory Board of Fresenius Group paid insurance premiums to Allianz under normal market conditions.